nuprl/retic_performance/gm-pepm-2018/talk/README.md

  what % of configurations in this benchmark run with at most 4x overhead based on R samples of S configurations each.
 In this case our answer is a confidence interval.
-The shaded area on this bar represents a 95% confidence inverval between 8% and 10%.
+The shaded area on this bar represents a 95% confidence inverval, this one happens to fall between 8% and 10%.
 Again we can ask a similar question for other overheads to obtain a histogram, and in the paper we plot a dense histogram as a function interval.

 Ok.
 We've shown two plots so far, and these are results for two benchmarks.
-The high-level takeaway from these figures is that a large shaded area is better.
+To read plots like these, you want to look for the shaded area, a larger shaded area is better.
 Ideally the shading starts early on the x-axis, meaning some configurations run with very low overhead.
 And ideally this monotonically-increasing line quickly reaches the top of the y-axis.
 Wherever it does, that is the worst-case overhead for the benchmark.

-So that's a crash-course on reading the plots you can find in the paper.
+So that's your crash-course on reading the plots you can find in the paper.
 Here they all are, and you can see there's a fair amount of shaded area.
 Performance is "good".

 Our main conclusions are the following.
-First, the worst-case overhead in all our benchmarks was within 10x.
+First, the worst-case overhead out of all configurations was within 10x.

-10x is a fairly large number, but this is very good news --- it's an order of magnitude improvement over what's been reported for the cost of type soundness in Typed Racket.
+Now 10x is a fairly large number, but this is very good news compared to what we've seen for the cost of type soundness.
+Here's a very high level comparison.
+On the right, these are the worst-case overheads for tag soundness in Reticulated.
+On the left, these are the worst-case overheads for type soundness in Typed Racket.
+This is an apples-to-oranges comparison: different programs, different languages, and different guarantees, but its also an order-of-magnitude improvement.
+That's why we say 10x is good news.

-Second, some bad news, the best-case overhead was between 1x and 4x.
+Second, some bad news, the best-case overhead in Reticulated was between 1x and 4x.
 This means that for all ways of gradual typing, moving from Python to Reticulated made the program run slower.
 Third, "how much slower" appears to be a linear function of the number of type annotations.
 In fact the fully-typed configuration was among the slowest in all benchmarks.

-Also in the paper, we quickly compare the sampling method to the exhaustive evaluation method.
+Also in the paper, we compare the sampling method to the exhaustive evaluation method.
 Here are plots for the six largest benchmarks that we have exhaustive data for, in blue.
-We applied the sampling method to these benchmarks and found that the intervals based on a linear number of measurements provide an accurate and precise approximation to the true data.
+The orange intervals are based on a linear number of samples, and you can see that the intervals give an accurate and precise approximation for these benchmarks.

-So that's good news, here again is the cost of tag soundness, and I'm happy to take questions.
+So that's good news, here again are our conclusions and I'm happy to take questions.

 - - -